amajai/blufy-react-music-player/README.md

 ![Project frontpage](https://github.com/amajai/blufy-music-player/blob/main/project%20images/main.jpg "Project frontpage")

-A javascript music player project I built and took inspiration from spotify.
+A react music player project I built and took inspiration from spotify.
 Has all the functionality of a music player with additional features to make it unique.

 ## Features